deep-security/aws-config/README.md

 Here's the recommend configuration in order to implement this with the least amount of privileges possible within Deep Security.

-### User

-1. Create a new User with a unique, meaningful name (Administration > User Manager > Users > New...)
-1. Set a unique, complex password
-1. Fill in other details as desired

 ### Role

 1. Create a new Role with a unique, meaningful name  (Administration > User Manager > Roles > New...)